syntro-opensource/silverstripe-elemental-baseitem/README.md

 This module adds a blank base item which you can use to add sub-items to elements and a gridfield config which mimics the parent ElementalArea feel for these Items.

-This module is best used, when the goal is to create an element which acts as a holder for some content "blocks".
+This module is best used when the goal is to create an element which acts as a holder for some content "blocks".
 These blocks might for example be cards, images in a gallery or slides in a carousel.